 Migration creates empowerment trade-offs for individual women and girls, and between different groups of women and girls.
 These trade-offs matter for gender equality and for achieving the Sustainable Development Goals (SDGs).

-This is the first of a series of policy briefs on the relationship between migration and the UN Agenda 2030 for SDGs.
+This is the first in a series of policy briefings on the relationship between migration and 2030 Agenda for Sustainable Development.